EveOfMaly/mini-crm/notes.md

-Contact  | Visitor
-   Sally        12345
+Models

+App - Instance of an CRM Application
+- An App has many Users
+- An App has many Contacts
+- An App has many Visitors
+- An App has many Pages

-User - Person who owns the CRM
+User - Individual who uses the CRM
-- User belongs to Apps [X]
+- User belongs to Apps
+- User has many Contacts
+- User has many Visitors
-- User has many contacts  [X]
+- User has  many Pages
-- User has many Ahoy::Visits [X] #turn off set ApplicationController to track all events if want to turn on
+- User has many Ahoy::Visits  #turned off set ApplicationController to track all events if want to turn on
-- User has many Ahoy::Events  [X] #turn off set ApplicationController to track all events if want to turn on
+- User has many Ahoy::Events   #turned off set ApplicationController to track all events if want to turn on
-- User can have many pages    [X]

-App
-- An App has many Users [X]]
-- An App has many Contacts  [X]

-- An App has many Visitors [X]
-- An App has many Pages  [X]

 Contacts - Person who gives email
-- Contact Belongs to an App  [X]
+- Contact Belongs to an App
-- Contact belongs to a user [X]
+- Contact belongs to a User
-- Contact has many Visits  [] - V 0.1
+- Contact has many Visitors through Identities

-- Contact has_many contacts_visitors [] - V 0.1
+- Contact has many Identities

+(Join - with Many:Many x 2)
+Visitor - Person who visits the website
+- Visitor has many Identities
+- Visitor has many Contact through Identities
+- Visitor Belongs to an App
+- Visitor has many Ahoy::Visits
+- Visitor has many Ahoy::Events
+- Visitor has many Visitor_Pages
+- Visiot has many Pages through Visitor_Pages
-- Contact has many visitors [] -  V 0.1
+- Visitor has many Visitor_Pages

+Identity
+- belongs_to :contact
+- belongs_to :visitor

 Page - Page created by a User
-- Page belongs to a User   [X]
+- Page belongs to a User
-- Page belongs to a App [X]
+- Page belongs to a App
-Page has many to a visitors [X]

-Objects
+- has_many :visitor_pages
+- has_many :visitors, through: :visitor_pages
+- has_many :ahoy_visits, class_name: "Ahoy::Visit"
+- has_many :ahoy_events, class_name: "Ahoy::Event"

-Ahoy Visit  [X]
+Ahoy Visit
-belongs_to :user
+- Ahoy::Visit belongs_to :user
+- Ahoy::Visit has_many events

-Ahoy Event [X]
+Ahoy Event
-belongs_to :user
-belongs_to :vist

-(Join Table) Visitor_Pages [X]
-- Belongs_to :visitor_id
-- belongs_to :page_id

-(Join Table) Identities
-- Belongs_to :contact
-- belongs_to :visitor
+- Ahoy::Event belongs_to :user

-Jon

-Visitor - Person who visits the website
-- Visitor Belongs to an App  [X]
-- Visitor belongs to a user [X]

-- Visitor has_many contacts_visitors  []
-- Visitor belongs to a Contact []
-- Visitor has many Pages []

-Notes

-A Visitor who visits the show page of Page
-- Each Show Page has a User it belongs to
-- Connect Visitor to that Page User

-Find me all visitors from Particular Show that belongs to a User.
+- Ahoy::Visit hbelongs_to :visit

 User Story